bedwards/substack_spacetime/README.md

 # Substack SpaceTime

+Get Your Substack Token:

+- Go to substack.com and log in
+- Press F12 to open Developer Tools
+- Go to Application → Cookies → https://substack.com
+- Find the cookie named substack.sid
+- Copy its value

 ### A calendar-based reader for longform Substack writing

 Substack SpaceTime lets you explore your Substack subscriptions through time and depth, not noise.
 It focuses on what matters—the text.